The brand voice document problem

 Can a model infer brand voice from existing site copy?

 It can infer patterns, but not reliably enough to serve as a source of truth.
 Existing copy often contains mixed voices from different writers, outdated messaging, SEO-driven pages, and one-off exceptions that confuse the model.
-Use site copy as raw material for analysis, then turn the patterns into explicit rules and examples.
+Use site copy as raw material for analysis, then turn those patterns into explicit rules and examples.

 Who should own the voice document?